-Often referred to as the Granite City, Aberdeen is the hub of the North Sea oil and gas industry and has a reputation for its expertise in energy technology.
-Thanks to its strong economy, the city's demand for skilled workers remains a draw for expats.
+Aberdeen is the hub of the North Sea oil and gas industry and has a reputation for its expertise in energy technology.
+The city's continuous demand for skilled workers remains a draw for expats.

-Despite its position on the east coast of Scotland, the city is relatively well-connected to the rest of the UK and Europe, with good air, road and rail networks, so expats will have ample opportunity to travel.
-Buses are the main mode of transport in Aberdeen and most of its residents use the network to commute on a daily basis.
-While it is not essential to own a car in Aberdeen, it can be useful for exploring the country.
+Despite its position on the east coast of Scotland, the city is relatively well connected to the rest of the UK and Europe, with good air, road and rail networks, so expats will have ample opportunity to travel.
+Buses are the main mode of transport in Aberdeen.
+While it is not essential to own a car in the city, it can be useful for exploring the country.

 Those moving to Aberdeen with children will be pleased to know that a range of schooling options are available.
-Anyone legally living in Aberdeen can send their children to government-funded schools at no cost.
-Aberdeen is also home to two of the most well-respected universities in the UK, namely the University of Aberdeen and Robert Gordon University.
+Anyone legally living in the city can send their children to government-funded schools at no cost.

-Expats living in Aberdeen have access to good healthcare, whether in the form of the United Kingdom’s National Health Service (NHS) or private hospitals.
-While the standard of public hospitals and medical staff in Aberdeen’s hospitals is high, expats should be aware that waiting times are often long.
-Private hospitals can see patients much more promptly but are expensive.
+Expats living in Aberdeen will also have access to good healthcare, whether in the form of the United Kingdom’s National Health Service (NHS) or private hospitals.

 Thanks to the Scottish hospitality, wealth of career opportunities and excellent lifestyle options the city offers, those moving to Aberdeen are sure to have a memorable expat experience.